 Pursuant to the requirements of the Securities Exchange Act of 1934, the registrant has duly caused this report to be signed on its behalf by the undersigned thereunto duly authorized.

 AXSOME THERAPEUTICS, INC.

-- By /s/ Herriot Tabuteau, M.D. - Herriot Tabuteau, M.D.
-President and Chief Executive Officer (Principal Executive Officer) - By /s/ Nick Pizzie Nick Pizzie Chief Financial Officer (Principal Financial and Accounting Officer)
+- By /s/ Herriot Tabuteau, M.D.
+Herriot Tabuteau, M.D.
+President and Chief Executive Officer - (Principal Executive Officer) By /s/ Nick Pizzie

+/s/ Nick Pizzie Nick Pizzie Chief Financial Officer (Principal Financial and Accounting Officer)